 - Japan: Another Asian country where English teachers are constantly in high demand is Japan.
 You'll have your choice of teaching English to either adults or children in this exciting country.
 TESOL courses are abundant and provide varying degrees of support in terms of housing and visa paperwork.

 - Czech Republic: The Czech Republic is one of the European countries with the largest need for English teachers.
 This is an attractive option because aside from good pay, the country is very affordable.
 TESOL courses taken in-person typically offer placement contracts.

-- The United Kingdom: There may not be a high demand for English teachers in an English-speaking country, but a TESOL certificate or degree from a prestigious institution can open a lot of doors for you at home and overseas.
-It's worth considering studying in the UK even if you don't plan to stick around and work there.
+- England: There may not be a high demand for English teachers in an English-speaking country, but a TESOL certificate or degree from a prestigious institution can open a lot of doors for you at home and overseas.
+It's worth considering studying in England, even if you don't plan to stick around and work there long-term.

 - Online: Of course, online TESOL courses will be the cheapest because they go wherever you are.
-There is no need to relocate or even take time off work.
+There is no need to relocate or even take time off work, you just need an internet connection.
 The flexibility is what makes online courses a desirable and popular option for aspiring TESOL professionals.

 Accommodation for TESOL courses varies depending on the length and the cost of programs around the world.
 Programs that do offer accommodation during the length of your training typically put you in shared housing.
 Some programs expect you to find your accommodation on your own, while others at least help point you in the right direction.
 The TESOL program you choose should reflect your needs and your budget.

 The best thing about online TESOL courses is that housing isn't a concern, because you can complete them from the comfort of wherever you live now.
 This also makes getting your TESOL certificate cheaper because you don't have to factor relocating or accommodation expenses into the cost of your course.